-The no-execute protection feature is supported only in PAE-paging mode.
-It is enabled by setting the NXE bit in the EFER register to 1 (see "Extended Feature Enable Register (EFER)" on page 55).
-Before setting this bit, system software must verify the processor supports the NX feature by checking the CPUID NX feature flag (CPUID Fn8000_0001_EDX[NX]).
+No-execute protection is enabled by setting the NXE bit in the EFER register to 1.
+Before setting this bit, system software must verify the processor supports the no-execute feature by checking the CPUID NX feature flag (CPUID Fn8000_0001_EDX[NX]).